qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 In version 1.7, Qdrant [released](/articles/qdrant-1.7.x/) this novel API that lets you constrain the space in which a search is performed, relying only on pure vectors.
 This is a powerful tool that lets you explore the vector space in a more controlled way.
 It can be used to find points that are not necessarily closest to the target, but are still relevant to the search.

 One previous way to restrict the points that are available to the search is by filtering out the points we know for a fact are not relevant.
-This is really powerful because it allows us to craft complex filters that show only the points that satisfy their criteria deterministically.
+This is already very versatile because it allows us to craft complex filters that show only the points that satisfy their criteria deterministically.
 However, the data –or payload– associated to each point is arbitrary and does not tell us anything about their position in the vector space.
 In other words, it would create a _mask_ rather than a hyperplane –cutting in between the positive and negative vectors– in the space.

 This is where the concept of __vector _context___ comes in.
 We define _context_ as a list of pairs, which in turn are made up of a positive and a negative vector.
-By adding a context, we can define boundaries within the vector space, to which the positive side will always be preferred over the negative side, effectively partitioning the space in which the search is performed.
+By adding a context, we can define hyperplanes within the vector space, to which the positive side will always be preferred over the negative side, effectively partitioning the space in which the search is performed.
 After the space is partitioned, we then need a _target_ to select the points that are closest to it.

 ![Discovery search visualization](/articles_data/discovery-search/discovery-search.png)